jetannenbaum/stem_labs/README.md

 # stem_labs
 MicroPython labs for Raspberry Pi Pico

-## This reposiory will contain the solutions to the labs for the Raspberry Pi Pico labs for the STEM class
+## This repository will contain the solutions to the labs for the Raspberry Pi Pico labs for the STEM class